ryuran/talks/src/decks/crypto-for-devs/sections/en/04-oneway.md

 ???

 It seems to be a best practice to protect the passwords.
-You never store your users' passwords in a plain format (pleaaaaase), but you must encrypt them in your database.
+You never store your users' passwords in a plain format.
+You must encrypt them.
 You never need to decrypt them.
-When your user wants to authenticate, you use the same hashing function you used when he or she signs up and only compare the result to the one stored in the database.
+When your user wants to authenticate, you use the same hashing function and compare the output to the one stored in the database at sign up.

 Problem is: even if hashing functions are impossible to revert, we know what a plaintext version and its checksum are.
 That's what we call rainbow, lookup, reverse-lookup, etc. tables.
 They are big tables, available on many websites, that allow you to check for a checksum and get its plaintext version.
 For instance, rainbow tables are for the `md5` function.
 So it's not secured just to store the checksum.
 We must make the game more complicated to defeat.